Keith Hernandez: Early life

-Hernandez was born in San Francisco, and grew up in Pacifica and Millbrae, California.
+Hernandez was born in San Francisco to John Hernandez Sr., who was a minor league baseball player, and Jacquelyn Jordan Hernandez, the daughter of a Texas oil wildcatter.
+His oldest brother, John Jr., was born prematurely and died soon after birth.
+He grew up in Pacifica and Millbrae, California.
 He attended Terra Nova High School in Pacifica during his freshman year, then transferred to Capuchino High School in San Bruno for the remainder of his high school years.
 During a Mets broadcast, Hernandez said he nearly enrolled at Serra High School, a boys' Catholic high school in San Mateo that graduated Barry Bonds and Tom Brady.
 Hernandez was a star athlete in high school and graduated in 1971.
 One of his teammates at Terra Nova High School was future major league pitcher Bob McClure, who had also played Little League baseball with him.
 Given his surname, and the fact that he is from California, it was incorrectly assumed that Hernandez was of Mexican descent, and he was nicknamed "Mex" by his teammates.
 In actuality, his father's ancestry is Castilian Spanish and his mother is Scots-Irish, as he explained during a Mets broadcast on SNY.

 Hernandez was perceived as having attitude issues because he sat out his entire senior high school season due to a dispute with a coach.
 He played briefly at the College of San Mateo, a local community college, before being drafted by the St. Louis Cardinals in the 42nd round of the 1971 Major League Baseball draft as the 783rd player selected.
 Hernandez was the last player selected and signed in the 1971 Major League Baseball draft to play in the Major Leagues.
 He batted and threw left-handed, and through most of his career was listed as being 6' tall (1.83m) and 195 lbs.
 (88.5 kg).

 During his childhood, Hernandez's brother bought a book on Civil War history, which ignited Hernandez's passion for the subject.
-His interest in the Civil War landed Hernandez guest spots on KMOX radio when he was with the Cardinals, was featured in the New York Times when he was with the Mets, and appeared in episodes of the television series Seinfeld.
+His interest in the Civil War landed Hernandez guest spots on KMOX radio when he was with the Cardinals.
+He was also featured in the New York Times when he was with the Mets and appeared in episodes of the television series Seinfeld.